 The Hon.
 Margaret Norrie McCain, former Lieutenant-Governor of New Brunswick, has been a powerful advocate for women’s rights and is a dedicated champion for early childhood development in Canada.
 In 1999, Mrs. McCain joined Dr. Fraser Mustard in co-authoring the

 Early Years Study; and in 2007 she co-authored the Early Years Study 2: Putting Science into Action.
 These two reports for Ontario describe what our society needs to effectively support young children and families.
 A renewed Dr. Eric Jackman Institute of Child Study is being expanded to address many of these needs and provide leadership for parents, teachers and other professionals.

 We are absolutely thrilled with the coming together of Dr. Eric and Sara Jackman and Wallace and Margaret

 McCain, with both families making unprecedented gifts to early human development and childhood education.
-This investment of a combined total of $8 million to the Institute’s Building Campaign is a tremendous vote of confidence for what the Jackman ICS can do to help optimize early development, parent support and childhood education.
+This investment of a combined total of $8 million to the Institute’s Building Campaign is a tremendous vote of confidence for what the Dr. Eric Jackman Institute of Child Study can do to help optimize early development, parent support and childhood education.
 These two gifts bring us to $10.8 million raised to date, leaving just $1.2 million left to reach our goal of $12 million.